EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Applications to EFT

 which is a choice of primary operators for the Higgs sector of SMEFT at dimension six that is aligned with custodial symmetry breaking.
 We note that both terms of $\mathcal{O}_{4,1}$ preserve custodial symmetry.
 Their relative coefficient is fixed by the primary condition~\eqref{eq:primCondition}.
 The antisymmetric combination in the first term of $\mathcal{O}_{4,2}$ violates custodial symmetry, following a general pattern of the breaking of accidental symmetries identified recently in~\cite{Grinstein:2024jqt}.
 We include the second term in $\mathcal{O}_{4,2}$ to render the operator traceless in flavor space.

 The block-diagonal form of the mixing in this basis exposes the structure imposed by custodial symmetry breaking $O(4)\to SU(2)\times U(1)$ by higher-dimensional operators.
 The blocks correspond to two singlets and one operator in the $B_4$ representation of $O(4)$.
-We have computed these results for general $n$ in the $O(n)$ model.
 It would be interesting to algorithmically determine which $O(4)$ irreps correspond to $SU(2)\times U(1)$ singlets in general.

 \paragraph{Dimension eight.}

 In the SMEFT at dimension eight, there are six pure-scalar operators; see e.g.~\cite{Murphy:2020rsh} for one choice of basis for these operators.
 Instead of using this basis, we align our basis with patterns of custodial symmetry breaking using $O(4)$ representation theory, as we did at dimension six.
 We need to consider operators in the following irreps of $O(n)$, which are singlets under $SU(2)\times U(1)$: